Mr. M Dies

 - After viewing: Talk with children.

 - Answer any questions children may have with simple, honest language.
-When someone dies, their body stops working.
+Explain that, when someone dies, their body stops working.

 - Help children name their feelings and express them.
 Reassure children that it’s okay to feel many feelings, even all at once.